randoruf/icourse163-learning-ros/index.md

 ![](2020-12-31-11-57-38.png)

-- **Week 0: Getting Started with Robotic Operating Systems (ROS).** General course introduction and information on all that you will need to complete this course, including a step by step installation guide for the required (free) software.

 - **Week 1: ROS Essentials.** Introduction to ROS Topics, Services, Actions and Nodes.
 Simple interaction with the course simulation environment.
 - **Week 2: Build your own robot environment.** Software representation of a Robot using Unified Robot Description Format (URDF), ROS parameter server and adding real-world object representations to the simulation environment.